Discectomy is surgery to remove lumbar (low back) herniated disc material that is pressing on a

 What To Think About

-pain relief than nonsurgical treatment, although it is unclear whether surgery
+pain relief than nonsurgical treatment.
+But it is unclear whether surgery

-makes a difference in what treatment may be needed later on.4
+makes a difference in what treatment may be needed later on.

 Spinal fusion is a procedure

-spine), the procedure is controversial and complex and is not commonly
+spine), spinal fusion is controversial and complex and is not commonly

 fusion with a discectomy, get a second medical opinion to help you decide